Business Tax in North Carolina: Complete Guide 2026

 Pass-Through Entity Taxation

 S corporations, partnerships, and LLCs treated as partnerships pass income through to owners, who report it on their North Carolina individual returns at the ~4.25% flat rate.
-North Carolina also offers a pass-through entity (PTE) tax election that allows the entity to pay tax at the entity level, helping owners work around the ~$10,000 federal SALT deduction cap.
+North Carolina also offers a pass-through entity (PTE) tax election that allows the entity to pay tax at the entity level, helping owners work around the ~$40,000 federal SALT deduction cap (raised from $10,000 by the OBBB).

 Sales Tax